Kotlin vs Java: Detailed Comparison Guide

 3.2 Extension Functions

-As opposed to Java, Kotlin doesn’t need developers to use inheritance to expand class functionalities.
-In Kotlin, the programmer must add the name of the class being extended as a prefix to the title of the newly formed function employing the “.” notation in order to conduct the extension function.
+• Kotlin: Kotlin doesn’t need developers to use inheritance to extend class functionalities.
+The programmer must prefix the name of the class being extended with the name of the new function using the “.” notation to define an extension function.

 open class baseClass (x:Int ) {